What Causes Pneumonia?

 Dozens of different types of bacteria can cause pneumonia:

 - The most common type of bacterial pneumonia is pneumococcal pneumonia, affecting over 900,000 Americans every year.
-Children under the age of 5 and adults over 65 have a recommendation to receive a pneumococcal vaccination series to help protect them against the Streptococcus (pneumococcus) bacteria.
+Children under the age of 5 and adults over 65 have a recommendation to receive a pneumococcal vaccination to help protect them against the Streptococcus (pneumococcus) bacteria.

 - Atypical pneumonia is caused by bacteria such as Legionella pneumophila, Mycoplasma pneumoniae, and Chlamydophila pneumoniae.